acestream/ace-network-docs/docs/system-tokens/ace-stream-token.md

 !!! info

     Tokens intended for the strategic development of Ace Stream DAO are credited to a special account in the Network and are used exclusively to fund programmes approved by Network Participants (holders of Ace Stream DAO governance tokens).
-Funding programmes approval and XAS tokens unlocking is done through a decentralised voting mechanism.
+Funding programmes approval and AST tokens unlocking is done through a decentralised voting mechanism.

 <!--
 ## Initial Offering

-Private token sale, in the form of direct sales of Ace Asset (XAS) tokens to strategic partners and users of Ace Stream.
+Private token sale, in the form of direct sales of Ace Stream Token (AST) tokens to strategic partners and users of Ace Stream.

 The period of the private token sale: from 06/01/2022 to 11/31/2022.
 Attention!
 The token sale may be suspended ahead of schedule, at any time, by the decision of its organizers.